A step-by-step workflow to extract the genuine circular dichroism of thin films: Experimental validation of the workflow

 Perovskite thin films are typically polycrystalline and frequently exhibit varying degrees of preferred orientation.
 As above, structural anisotropy can give rise to significant LD and LB that corrupt the measured CD signal\cite{zhang2022revealing}.
 To disentangle these linear optical artifacts from the measured CD signal, we first determine the angle-dependent CD measurements over a full $0\,^{\circ}$ to $360\,^{\circ}$ rotation with +$30\,^{\circ}$ increments.
-Both 1D (R)- and (S)-MBAPbBr$_3$ films exhibit CD signals that vary systematically with rotation angle, displaying a clear cosine dependence at their respective excitonic peaks (310.2\,nm for (R)-MBAPbBr$_3$ and 313.9\,nm for (S)-MBAPbBr$_3$; Figures~\ref{Fig:pero} (e) and \ref{1D (S)-MBAPbBr$_3$} (b)).
-Next, we apply our second strategy by acquiring CD spectra from both the front and back sides for all the measured angles of (R)- and (S)-MBAPbBr$_3$ and applying Equation~\ref{Eq.
-CD genuine}; the associated LDLB terms were then calculated using Equation~\ref{Eq.
+Both 1D (R)- and (S)-MBAPbBr$_3$ films exhibit CD signals that vary systematically with rotation angle, displaying a clear cosine dependence at their respective excitonic peaks (310.2\,nm for (R)-MBAPbBr$_3$ and 313.9\,nm for (S)-MBAPbBr$_3$; Figs.~\ref{Fig:pero} (e) and S15 (b)).
+Next, we apply our second strategy by acquiring CD spectra from both front and back sides for all the measured angles of (R)- and (S)-MBAPbBr$_3$ and applying Eq.~\ref{Eq.
+CD genuine}; the associated LDLB terms were then calculated using Eq.~\ref{Eq.
 LDLB}.
-As shown in Figure~\ref{1D fb} (b), 1D films display substantial $LDLB^\text{fb}$ contributions.
-Notably, the CD front- and back-side spectra of both systems do not match as expected (see Figures~\ref{1D (R)-MBAPbBr$_3$} (b) and ~\ref{1D (S)-MBAPbBr$_3$} (a)), indicating strong optical anisotropy.
+As shown in Fig.~S13 (b), 1D films display substantial $LDLB^\text{fb}$ contributions.
+Notably, the CD front- and back-side spectra of both systems do not match as expected (see Figs.~S14 (b) and ~S15 (a)), indicating strong optical anisotropy.
 In such cases, taking the front-back average cannot fully eliminate the linear artifacts, as averaging alone does not fully cancel these orientation-dependent effects\cite{salij2021theory}.
-Following the workflow, performing the angle-dependent CD measurements and averaging the CD spectra over all rotation angles diminish the propagation-dependent LDLB effects in the chiral perovskites (See Figure~\ref{Fig:pero} (f)) and yield a reliable estimation of the genuine CD \cite{makhija2024effect, zhang2022revealing}.
+Following the workflow, performing the angle-dependent CD measurements and averaging the CD spectra over all rotation angles diminish the propagation-dependent LDLB effects in the chiral perovskites (See Fig.~\ref{Fig:pero} (f)) and yield a reliable estimation of the corrected CD \cite{makhija2024effect, zhang2022revealing}.